AdobeDocs/experience-manager-65.en/help/sites-authoring/annotations.md

    >[!NOTE]
    >
-   >To exit Annotation mode tap/click the Annotate icon (x symbol) at the right of the top toolbar.
+   >To exit Annotation mode click the Annotate icon (x symbol) at the right of the top toolbar.

-1. Click/tap the Add Annotation icon (plus symbol at the left of the toolbar) to start adding annotations.
+1. Click the Add Annotation icon (plus symbol at the left of the toolbar) to start adding annotations.

    >[!NOTE]
    >
-   >To stop adding annotations (and return to viewing) tap/click the Cancel icon (x symbol in a white circle) at the left of the top toolbar.
+   >To stop adding annotations (and return to viewing) click the Cancel icon (x symbol in a white circle) at the left of the top toolbar.

-1. Click/tap the required component (components that can be annotated will be highlighted with a blue border) to add the annotation and open the dialog:
+1. Click the required component (components that can be annotated will be highlighted with a blue border) to add the annotation and open the dialog:

    ![screen_shot_2018-03-22at110606](assets/screen_shot_2018-03-22at110606.png)